 Two of the main cell lines used for baculovirus research were derived from primary explants of pupal ovarian tissue from moths of the family Noctuidae.
-One is from the fall army worm (Spodoptera frugiperda (Sf)) (9), while the other is derived from the cabbage looper, Trichoplusia ni (Tn) (10).
+One is from the fall army worm (Spodoptera frugiperda (Sf)) (14), while the other is derived from the cabbage looper, Trichoplusia ni (Tn) (15).
 In a survey of the genomes of these cell lines, using degenerate oligomers targeted to a conserved region of the errantivirus reverse transcriptase gene, over 20 different PCR products from each cell line were amplified, cloned, and sequenced.
 Analysis of these sequences resulted in the identification of over 20 lineages that could be grouped into several major clades (Figure 2).
-Three of the sequences were identical to the TED errantivirus described above
+Three of the sequences were identical to the TED errantivirus described above (16).

-(11).
 Phylogenetic analyses indicated that most of the Sf and Tn sequences were closely related to each other and to sequences from other Lepidoptera.
-The next most closely related sequences were from the Drosophila (Diptera).
+The next related sequences were from most closely the Drosophila (Diptera).
 However, there are several sequences from both Sf and Tn that form lineages distinct from the majority of the lepidopteran or dipteran sequences.
+This research was confirmed for S. frugiperda cells when genome and transcriptome assemblies were characterized (17).
+Thirteen different errantivirus sequences were identified, nine were similar to the lineages previously identified from partial sequences (16).
+Most of these elements were closely related to each other and to the TED element from T. ni although two lineages were significantly different.
+Five of the elements appeared to be transcribed and had relative abundances of 763, 292, 67, 19, and 8.
+The elements with the highest level of transcripts present (763 and 292) corresponded to sf37 and sf20 that were also the two most abundant sf lineages in the previous study (16).